khedidata/ia-rag-scientific-articles/README.md

   The selected abstracts and metadata are assembled into a **structured context**.
 - **Answer Generation (LLM)**
   The language model (**OpenAI via LangChain**) generates a response:
-  - Short summary in 1–2 sentences,
+  - Short summary in 1–2 sentences.
-  - Detailed bullet points for key ideas,
+  - Detailed bullet points for key ideas.
   - Embedded references (title + arXiv link).
 - **Conversation Memory**
   The history of questions and answers is stored to maintain context across multiple turns.